spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-intro.md

 *   Establishes a binding between the Kubernetes cluster and the pertinent Ocean resources using the configured Spot Account ID, Spot Token, and a unique Cluster Identifier for each cluster.

 *   Resides within your Kubernetes cluster and actively listens for resource events.
 It seamlessly pushes modified resources to the Spot SaaS environment.
-The Spot SaaS environment houses a dedicated Ocean Autoscaler, which promptly scales your Kubernetes clusters in an optimized manner when triggered.
+The Spot SaaS environment houses a dedicated Ocean Autoscaler, which promptly scales your Kubernetes clusters optimally when triggered.

 *   Minimizes its footprint within the cluster, resulting in low external network traffic when no changes occur.
 This attribute presents opportunities for cost savings.